rtrppl/orgrr/readme.md

 ### orgrr-show-multiverse

 This will display the combined results of `orgrr-show-sequence` and `orgrr-show-related-notes` for the currently visited note.
-Invoke the command again to close the side-window or buffer (while visiting the multiverse buffer).
+Use "q" or invoke the command again to close the side-window or buffer (while visiting the multiverse buffer).

 ## Functions for project management